hoffmanap/housingstrategy/README.md

 **Eligibility:** any residential parcel — Texas assessor A or B codes (excluding vacant A7/A8), or a land-use description containing "residential" — with recorded building floor area.
 Commercial parcels are never eligible.
 There is no unit-count ceiling and no underutilization/lot-coverage screen: whether a building can be divided depends on the building, not on how much of the lot it covers.

+**Historic districts do NOT block this policy.** Unlike every other intervention, Mansion Conversion is exempt from "Protect Historic Districts."
+It's an interior reconfiguration with no exterior or footprint change, so it isn't what historic review governs — and real informal conversions are common in exactly these older, larger-home neighborhoods. **This was a real bug, not a minor gap:** historic protection previously excluded a parcel from the *entire* calculation, not just from policies that actually involve new construction, which silently zeroed Mansion Conversion across entire historic neighborhoods — checked against real parcel data, 903 parcels in historic districts now correctly receive a conversion that previously showed "not eligible" for no reason related to the conversion itself.

 **No parking, no stacking:** since conversions already assume no added parking, the separate 20% "Eliminate Parking Minimums" boost is **not** applied on top of them — that would credit the same freed-up space twice (design rule 3).
-Verified: adding parking reform to Mansion Conversion leaves every converted parcel credited to the conversion, unboosted.
+Verified against real parcel data: of 6,722 parcels where Mansion Conversion is the winning rule, none are affected by toggling parking reform on or off.
+(Checking both together still raises the citywide total, because parking reform's own floor yield — see below — independently reaches a different, larger set of parcels Mansion Conversion doesn't touch; that's two policies each covering different ground, not double-counting on the same parcel.)

 **Why a residential parcel can still net zero** (checked against real parcel data):
 - **Under 1,000 sq ft** — can't yield a second 500 sq ft unit (~830 parcels).
 - **Already at one unit per 500 sq ft or denser** — nothing left to carve out, as with most existing apartment buildings (~840 parcels).
 - **No recorded building size** — roughly 20–30% of residential parcels depending on district (~2,600 parcels).
 A data gap, not a judgment; the parcel popup flags it.
-- **Inside a historic district** while "Protect Historic Districts" is on (~900 parcels).

 **A corrected error worth documenting:** earlier versions discounted floor area by 15% and divided by the 850 sq ft new-construction unit size, so a 2,000 sq ft house yielded 2 gross − 1 existing = **1** net unit and an 1,800 sq ft house yielded **0**.
 About 4,300 residential parcels displayed "not eligible" purely from that rounding.
-Earlier versions also capped eligibility at 4 existing units.
-With the square-footage rule, the number of residential parcels credited with a conversion rose from about 2,100 to about 5,800, and a 2,000 sq ft single-family house now nets 3 units.
+Earlier versions also capped eligibility at 4 existing units, and excluded historic districts entirely (see above).
+With the current rule, the number of residential parcels credited with a conversion rose from about 2,100 to about 6,700 (including the 903 historic-district parcels newly included), and a 2,000 sq ft single-family house now nets 3 units.

 ### SB840's 3-unit trigger (governs Missing Middle and SB840 Baseline)